 We’re not exactly sure who, or rather what, to credit golf’s recent style revival to, but we’re forever indebted.
 The technical and performance wear rut golf found itself in over the last 15 years or so not only made the game homogeneous, but further perpetrated the connotation that the game was less than exciting...especially for women.
 Boxy polos and knee-length khaki shorts?
 No thanks!

-Going into 2025, we're happy to report that’s a dated approach…or becoming one.
+As golf's popularity increasingly grows, we're happy to report that’s a dated approach…or becoming one.
 Women’s golf style has shifted from being an afterthought to becoming a catalyst propelling the game forward—in tandem with the greater fashion community influencing and challenging brands to do more.

 Style is such an important method of self expression, and with golf one of few sports not tethered to a uniform, the options for golfers are endless.
 It's time to embrace the opportunity of expression and look beyond dated golf apparel norms to create looks that represent who you are, not who antiquated golf dress codes think you should look like.